Transfer a domain out

 Note: It's important to enter the tag correctly.

-The registrar tag is a code recognised by Nominet.
+The registrar tag is a code recognized by Nominet.
 Tags are usually based on the name of the company.
-For example, the registrar tag for Google Domains is 'GOOGLE'.
+For example, the registrar tag for Google Domains is "GOOGLE."

-- Click Transfer and then Accept to confirm that you're sure that you want to transfer the domain.
+- Click Transfer and then Accept to confirm you're sure you want to transfer the domain.

 - Go to your new registrar and follow the transfer procedures there.